atrac17/Integer_Video_Modes/README.md

 <blockquote>

 - These custom video modes are designed for 4k televisions, 2048x1536p (iPad Displays), 1440p monitors, and 1080p monitors that upscale the provided resolution from the DE-10 Nano.

 - Also provided are custom video modes for 1280x1024 LCD displays and common VGA CRT monitors.
-Again, ensure to read the information provided thoroughly or utilize one the provided MiSTer.ini files.
+Again, be sure to read the provided information thoroughly or utilize one of the provided MiSTer.ini files.

-- If an aspect ratio is not displayed properly, adjust your television or monitor to original or 4:3 aspect ratio.
-For iPad or 1280x1024 displays, you will always set Aspect Ratio: Full Screen in the MiSTer OSD.
+- If an aspect ratio is not displayed properly, adjust your television or monitor to "Original" or 4:3 aspect ratio.
+For iPad or 1280x1024 displays, you will always set "Aspect Ratio: Full Screen" in the MiSTer OSD.

 </blockquote>